Dev.Chan64's Blog

 4. Fault Detection and Monitoring

-5. Operation and Maintenance Strategy
+5. Operations and Maintenance Strategy

-Technology Selection and Design Rationale
+Technology Choices and Design Rationale

 Item Choice or Transition Design Rationale

-Kafka → NATS ✅ Chose NATS
+Kafka → NATS ✅ Chosen NATS

 (Excluded Kafka)